Teeth Bonding Wayne, PA

 Are There Any Disadvantages to Using Dental Bonding?

-While teeth bonding does offer any benefits, there are several disadvantages to consider.
+While teeth bonding does offer many benefits, there are several disadvantages to consider.
 Dental bonding is not as durable as other cosmetic dentistry treatments.
 Porcelain veneers and dental crowns are less likely to incur damage.

 The resin material we use for teeth bonding is also more susceptible to staining.
-It can become more discolored , especially if you smoke or consume a large amount of staining substances such as coffee, tea, or red wine.
+It can become more discolored, especially if you smoke or consume a large amount of staining substances such as coffee, tea, or red wine.

 Frequently Asked Questions